10 FAQs About Alternative Payment Models (APMs)

-The Advanced APM incentive will be paid by CMS no later than by the end of the payment year.
-CMS is unwilling to commit to an earlier date to allow for the three-month claims run-out period after the end of the incentive payment base period (the calendar year prior to the payment year) and subsequent data processing to be completed before CMS can calculating the incentive.
-The APM incentive will be paid outside of the Medicare claims processing system, and notifications of incentive amounts will be sent to both Advanced APM entities and individual QPs.
+The incentive will be paid by CMS within the payment year, e.g. 2020 for the 2018 performance year.
+The incentive will be paid outside of the Medicare claims processing system, and notifications of incentive amounts will be sent to both Advanced APM entities and their clinicians.

 Incentive Follows Clinicians Who Switch TINs

-If a clinician QP changes to a new TIN after the performance year, then the Advanced APM incentive follows the QP to the new TIN as identified on the CMS-588 EFT form for the payment year in question.
-Similar to how the MIPS score follows the clinician, the tying of the incentive to the individual clinician has a big impact on clinician recruitment, credentialing, contracting, and compensation (p1842).
+If a clinician changes to a new TIN after the performance year and prior to the payment year, then the clinician’s 5% incentive follows the clinician to benefit the new TIN, even if the new TIN never participated in the Advanced APM.
+This is similar to how the MIPS score follows the clinician, impacting clinician recruitment, credentialing, contracting, and compensation.

 Back to FAQ list